locka99/opcua/docs/server.md

 The server can be configured in a number of ways:

 1. A `ServerBuilder` is the easiest way to build a server programatically.
-2. A configuration file described in yaml that you create a server from.
+2. A configuration file described in yaml or some other `serde` supported format that you read from.

 #### ServerBuilder